A Doubly Stochastic Simulator with Applications in Arrivals Modeling and Simulation: Statistical Theory of DS-WGAN

-in which $C$ is a constant that is independent of $n$ and involves only polynomial terms of $p$. \end{theorem}
+in which $\tilde{C}$ is a constant that is independent of $n$ and depends on $p$ and $\rho$. \end{theorem}

-\begin{proof}{Proof of Theorem \ref{thm:dswgan}} The proof of Theorem \ref{thm:dswgan} is provided in \ref{ec:thm-dswgan}. \Halmos\end{proof} We next discuss the implications of Theorem \ref{thm:dswgan}.
+We now discuss the implications of Theorem \ref{thm:dswgan}.
 Theorem \ref{thm:dswgan} shows that with appropriately chosen neural network structures, for an arbitrary doubly stochastic Poisson model, if the joint distribution of the underlying stochastic intensities has a smooth density, the DS-WGAN can provide statistically consistent estimated generators.
 The estimated generator, compounded by the Poisson counts simulator, can simulate new data that is consistent with the true distribution under the Wasserstein distance measurement.
 The result in Theorem \ref{thm:dswgan} also establishes a guaranteed upper bound on the convergence rate and its dependence on the dimension $p$.
 This is the first statistical theory on using neural networks to estimate and simulate general doubly stochastic Poisson process models.
+Admittedly, when $p$ is large, this rate at the order of $n^{-1/p}$ can be slow, and we hope to point out such order is comparable to the best achievable rate for general non-parametric density estimators without stronger smoothness or sparsity assumptions.